 Even though telomere shortening is expected as cells divide, things sometimes go wrong.
 If the caps are too short as the cell divides, the ends of the chromosomes can fray or stick to each other.
 This scrambles the genetic information and puts you at risk for diseases often associated with aging such as osteoporosis, obesity, insulin resistance, infectious disease, cancers and death from a heart attack.

-Studies show clear evidence of the relationship between stress, telomeres and aging.
+Studies show clear evidence of the relationship between lifestyle, stress, telomeres and aging.
 Stress, in its many forms, speeds up telomere shortening.

 Cell biologist, Dr. Elizabeth Blackburn has proven that psychological stress accelerates aging.
 A study of mothers caring for chronically ill children showed that the longer care was given, the lower the mother's telomerase and the shorter her telomeres had become.